-It's definitely worth the effort to try to set up a call with your potential instructor before forking out a lot of money.
-Think of an interview with a bootcamp as a two-way street.
-They're assessing who you are and whether you're a good fit, and you should not be afraid to assess them and ask for more information.
+It's definitely worth it to set up a call with your potential instructor before you commit.
+Think of an interview with a bootcamp as a two-way street: They're assessing whether you are a good fit, and you should not be afraid to assess them and ask for more information.

 What it comes down to at the end of the day is your own financial situation, how much capital you have to invest in your education, your career goals, and the return on investment.

 Once you have found a few options with excellent reviews, your next step is to research job outcomes.
 You’ll want to know: